-Airstream utilizes Zamp solar panels and a Victron charge control and display.
-Cut the cord to expensive daily shore power hook-ups with the 12-volt solar charging system.
-Ensuring the panels are clean, not partially shaded by trees or other interference will promote solar charging.
+Airstream utilizes Zamp solar panels and a Victron charge controller and display.
+Cut the cord to expensive daily shore power hook-ups with the 12volt solar charging system.
+Ensuring the panels are clean and not shaded by trees or other interference will promote solar charging.
+Manuals on their use are included with the Airstream owner's packet.